Nelson Broms

-Nelson Broms (né Abramowitz; born April 15, 1919) is an American business executive, investor, and philanthropist.
-He has worked in financial services, health care, telecommunications, information management and energy.
-He is former chairman, chief executive officer and president of The Equitable Life Holding Corporation.
+Nelson Broms (né Abramowitz; April 15, 1919 – August 13, 2023) was an American business executive, investor, and philanthropist.
+He worked in financial services, health care, telecommunications, information management and energy.
+He was chairman, chief executive officer and president of The Equitable Life Holding Corporation.
 Broms is credited with creating and developing "the demutualization of The Equitable" and the life insurance industry.
 He turned 100 in April 2019.

 Education and career

 Broms attended Baruch College, leaving the college in 1940 to enlist in the U.S. Army.
 He eventually served in Europe as general staff officer in Third Army Headquarters, and as assistant G-1 in the headquarters of the Ninth United States Army.
 He spent seven years in active service, including the Korean War, and was awarded the Bronze Star Medal in 1945.

 After the war, an uncle invited him to join his life insurance agency where Broms achieved early success selling group coverage.
 He left to establish the Nelson Broms Company Inc. in 1956.
 In 1960, Broms' firm created a new type of life insurance policy to be purchased by apartment building owners in New York.
 The policies covered tenants, guaranteeing landlords that a deceased tenant's rent would continue to be paid, and allowing the tenant's family to avoid losing the lease.

 In 1971, Broms was asked to join The Equitable Life Assurance Society of the United States (later part of AXA Equitable Life Insurance Company) as a member of senior management, and served for 14 years in leadership roles including chief strategy officer and chief marketing officer (a position he created), culminating in his service as president and chief executive officer (six years), and chairman (three years) of The Equitable Life Holding Corporation.
 Broms led efforts to divest the company of international partners to focus on U.S. operations, and to secure regulatory approval for the demutualization—the conversion from mutual ownership to stock ownership—of The Equitable.
 Within 10 years, firms such as Prudential, Metropolitan Life, John Hancock and Principal followed The Equitable's example.

 Broms was instrumental in the formation and development of the financial services and managed healthcare sectors in the United States.
 He left The Equitable in 1983 to become a partner of the leveraged buyout management company, Clayton & Dubilier (later Clayton, Dubilier & Rice), one of the oldest and largest private equity investment firms in the world.